 How to Practice Safe Oral Sex

-The best way to practice safe oral sex is having the receiver of the oral sex wear a dental dam or condom.
-This is the best protection because it acts as a barrier from any possible infection and your mouth.
-Other ways to reduce the risk of STI’s is avoiding oral sex if you or someone else has an STI, has cuts or ulcers in their mouth or genitals, or if the giver of the oral sex has a throat infection.
+The best way to practice safe oral sex is to have the receiver of the oral sex wear a dental dam or condom.
+This is the best protection because it acts as a barrier to any possible infection and your mouth.
+Other ways to reduce the risk of STIs is avoiding oral sex if you or someone else has an STI, has cuts or ulcers in their mouth or genitals, or if the giver of the oral sex has a throat infection.
 These are all signs that increase the likelihood of spreading an STI, so it’s important to avoid situations that involve these risks.

-Overall, oral sex is fun activity to change up your sex life, but it still requires protection and consent.
-Whether it’s to spice up your sex life, trying something new, or you prefer oral sex, remember to use a barrier method to avoid contracting any STI’s.
+Overall, oral sex is a fun activity to change up your sex life, but it still requires protection and consent.
+Whether it’s to spice up your sex life, trying something new, or prefer oral sex, remember to use a barrier method to avoid contracting any STIs.
 As long as both partners are on the same page with the exploration, have fun and enjoy!